 Monthly cohort video calls

-Fellows will participate in monthly cohort meetings to share progress on their individual projects, exchange ideas and suggestions, and receive additional guidance from Equality NC staff.
+Fellows will attend monthly cohort meetings to share progress on their projects, exchange ideas and suggestions, and participate in virtual training.

 Mentoring from a community leader/organizer